Carbon-Twelve-C12/quantera/docs/implementation_plan_update.md

 6. **Sustainable Finance Leadership** - Quantera is positioned at the forefront of both traditional finance and environmental markets, with specialized features for impact investing and sustainable finance instruments.

 7. **Environmental Impact Tracking** - Our platform offers advanced capabilities for measuring, reporting, and verifying environmental impact, setting us apart from competitors lacking this specialized functionality.

+8. **L2 Integration** - Our advanced L2Bridge with EIP-7691 blob data support and comprehensive frontend integration provides an intuitive cross-chain experience with transparent gas cost estimation.

 By completing the remaining components and emphasizing our environmental asset capabilities, Quantera will solidify its position as the most comprehensive and sustainability-focused asset tokenization platform in the market.